dallasLab/biol4253/syllabus.md

 ## Attendance:

-I will not take attendence.
+We will not take attendance.
 However, much of the material presented will not be available if you aren't in class to hear it.
-I will do my best to make lecture notes available, but this should not be viewed as a subsitute for coming to class.
+We will do my best to make lecture notes available, but this should not be viewed as a substitute for coming to class.
 If you miss a lecture, the best option for getting the needed material is to do the readings and reach out to a classmate.

 \clearpage